8 design top tips and 8 mistakes to avoid

 What is the advert trying to get you to do?

+It’s got something to do with a book.
 But are we meant to buy the book?
 Learn about the book?
-Or something else?

 This advert is trying to do too much at once.

-Top Tip 1.
-Keep on message
+Top Tip 1: Keep on message.

 It can be as simple as “Look, a book - buy it.”

-Mistake 2.
-Too many words
+Mistake 2: Too many words.

 The main reason the message was lost is because of all the words.
+There are way too many words.

-If I’m scrolling on Twitter and I see a wall of text on a picture, I’m not thinking it’s an advert.
-Maybe a typographical art piece?
+If I’m scrolling on social media and I see a wall of text on a picture, I’m not thinking it’s an advert.

+Maybe it’s a typographical art piece?
 I might check it out.
 Or just scroll on by.
 There’s just too much information here for such a small advert.

-Top Tip 2.
-Clear and brief
+Top Tip 2: Clear and brief.

 Keep the copy focused.